-Although Andhra Pradesh and the newly created state of Telangana together occupy a great swathe of eastern India, stretching more than 1200km along the coast from Orissa to Tamil Nadu and reaching far inland from the fertile deltas of the Godavari and Krishna rivers to the semi-arid Deccan Plateau, most foreign travellers simply pass through the region en route to its more attractive neighbours.
-This is understandable, as places of interest are few and far between, but the sights Andhra Pradesh in particular do possess are absorbing enough to warrant at least a brief stop-off.
+Although Andhra Pradesh and the newly created state of Telangana together occupy a great swathe of eastern India, stretching more than 1200km along the coast from Odisha to Tamil Nadu and reaching far inland from the fertile deltas of the Godavari and Krishna rivers to the semi-arid Deccan Plateau, most foreign travellers simply pass through en route to their better-known neighbours.
+This is understandable, as places of interest are few and far between, but the sights the two states do offer are absorbing enough to warrant at least a brief stop-off.

-Now a major hi-tech hub, the joint capital of both states, Hyderabad, is an atmospheric city with lively bazaars, the eclectic Salar Jung Museum and the mighty Golconda Fort.
+A major high-tech hub and, for the time being, the joint capital of both states, Hyderabad, is an atmospheric, predominantly Muslim city with lively bazaars, the eclectic Salar Jung Museum, impressive Chowmahalla Palace and the mighty Golconda Fort.
 Warangal, 150km northeast, has Muslim and Hindu remains from the twelfth and thirteenth centuries, while the region’s Buddhist legacy is preserved in museums at sites such as Nagarjunakonda and Amaravati.
 In the east, the city of Vijayawada has little to recommend it, though it is a convenient access-point for Amaravati.
-Similarly, in the northeast, the fast-growing city of Visakhapatnam is little more than a handy place to break up a long trip.
+Similarly, in the northeast, the fast-growing city of Visakhapatnam is little more than a handy place to break up a long trip, but between the two the delightful region around the Godavari Delta is well worth a detour.
 By contrast, the temple town of Tirupati in the far southeast is a fascinating, impossibly crowded pilgrimage site.
 In the southwest, Puttaparthy attracts a more international pilgrim crowd, who still flock to the ashram of the late spiritual leader Sai Baba.

 The earliest accounts of the region, from the third century BC, refer to a people known as the Andhras.
 The Satavahana dynasty (second century BC to second century AD), also known as the Andhras, came to control much of central and southern India from their second capital at Amaravati on the Krishna.
 They enjoyed extensive international trade and were great patrons of Buddhism.
 Subsequently, the Pallavas, the Chalukyas and the Cholas all held sway.
 By the thirteenth century, the Kakatiyas of Warangal were under constant threat from Muslim incursions, while later on, after the fall of their city at Hampi, the Hindu Vijayanagars transferred operations to Chandragiri near Tirupati.